mongodb/docs-realm/source/includes/note-bundling-synced-realms.rst

    number of days specified by the client maximum offline time setting before the user syncs for the first time, the user experiences a client reset.

-   Applications experiencing a client reset will download the full state of the realm from the application backend.
+   Applications that perform a client reset download the full state of the realm from the application backend.
 This negates the advantages of bundling a realm file.
 To prevent client resets and preserve the advantages of realm file bundling: